 The Synoptic Problem

-The Matthew Conflator Hypothesis and a new view of 'Q'
+Matthew used Luke - and a new view of 'Q'

 The challenge of solving the Synoptic Problem is a bit like trying to reconstruct the events of a multi-vehicle traffic accident.
 With an accident there are various bits of data like skid marks, damage to street furniture and damage to the vehicles themselves.
 The task of the reconstructor is to find a way of accounting for all these skids, dents and knocks within a coherent overarching story.